Contributed by Ali from Share to Inspire.

+It’s also important to remember that poor physical health can be one of the biggest causes of stress.
 Studies have shown that regular exercise can help to prevent diseases such as heart disease, stroke, and even some cancers.
-Poor physical health can be one of the biggest causes of stress.
-So, by exercising regularly we can help offset this and release other tensions in the body.
+So, by exercising regularly we’re able to do more to offset this.

 How to get started with exercise for mental health.

 If your routine has been more on the sedentary side than that of the active, don’t panic!
 You can always start with gentle exercise.
 It’s enough to help improve your mental health.

 If you’re taking up exercising regularly for the first time or haven’t done much for some time, it’s important that you start off slowly and gently in order to make sure that you give your body the time to get used to the increase in activity and gradually improve your strength.